Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - no data transfer, contain only the signal type
 - asynchronous

-Used to signal some event (I/O operation done, exceptions):
+Used to signal some event (I/O operation done, exceptions, ...):

 - SIGCHLD, child sends to parent when it terminates
 - SIGILL, sent to a process by the OS if it tries to executes an illegal instruction
-- many other
+- many others

 Most signals by default cause the termination of the process, but the behaviour can be overridden with a custom signal handler.